scheme-requests-for-implementation/srfi-123/README.md

-It might be desirable for Scheme systems to offer a more efficient `type-of` procedure than the one used in this implementation, which in the worst case consumes linear time with regard to the number of types (including every record type) within the system.
+It might be desirable for Scheme systems to offer a more efficient `type-of` procedure than the one used in this implementation, which in the worst case consumes linear time with regard to the number of types (including every record type) within the system, albeit with a very small constant factor: one call to each type predicate.

 Acknowledgments